Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getSubscribers

-Returns a list of subscribers for a specified RVM by checking the filters associated with it.
+Returns a list of contracts that have subscribed to events from a specified RVM, along with their filter topics.

 ### Parameters